MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/how-to-configure-managed-identities.md

 ## Associate user assigned managed identities for existing servers

-This article assumes you have created the user assigned managed identities that you want to associate to an existing instance of Azure Database for PostgreSQL flexible server.
+This article assumes you created the user assigned managed identities that you want to associate to an existing instance of Azure Database for PostgreSQL flexible server.

 For more information, see [how to manage user assigned managed identities in Microsoft Entra ID](/entra/identity/managed-identities-azure-resources/how-manage-user-assigned-managed-identities).

 You can associate as many user assigned managed identities as you want to an instance of Azure Database for PostgreSQL flexible server.
 However, once you assign at least one, you're allowed to remove them all but one.

-Also, if you enable a system assigned managed identity once you've associated at least one user assigned managed identity to your instance, it isn't supported to disable the system assigned managed identity.

 ## [Portal](#tab/portal-associate)